janelcv/BellyButtonBiodiversity/README.md

 ```
 4. ###  Heroku.

-Belly Button Biodiversity applicationwas deployed to Heroku with 2 steps:
+Belly Button Biodiversity application was deployed to [Heroku](https://mysterious-mesa-72733.herokuapp.com) with 2 steps:

 1. Prepare the application with additional configuration files (`Procfile` and `requirements.txt`)
     *New conda environment was created.